Eight lessons I learned in college

 5. Procrastination will take you down

 I’m still learning my lesson, and trying to correct this habit.
-This isn’t uncommon among college students, but I have the feeling that unless you’re brilliant as fuck, and can earn your living based on momentary strokes of brilliance, you can’t afford to procrastinate too much.
+This isn’t uncommon among college students, but I have the feeling that unless you’re super sharp, and can earn your living based on momentary strokes of brilliance, you can’t afford to procrastinate too much.
+There’s no substitute to hard work and putting in the hours.
 In other words, if you’re a reasonably smart and motivated person, then motivation is the biggest gift you have.
-It is a gift that is easily lost, so make it (and your time) count.
+It’s a gift that is easily lost, so make it (and your time) count.

 6. Make friends with all kinds of people

 Close friendships formed in college are special.
-They are not immature like the ones you form in school, which usually weather down with time and physical distance.
+They are probably more mature than the ones you form in school, which usually weather down with time and physical distance.
 A college student is more mature, and the connections that form here are based on mutual interests or similarity in points of view.
-These are on an abstract level, and hence tend to last longer.
-Meeting a friend from college is a sureshot way to reminisce “those old days” when you had the time of your lives.
-Having friends teaches you various things – it opens you up to new points of view, it teaches you how to compromise, how to be part of a motley and still enjoy yourself.
+These tend to last longer.
+Meeting a friend from college is a sure shot way to reminisce “good old days” when you had the time of your lives.
+Having friends teaches you various things – it opens you up to new points of view, teaches you how to compromise, how to be part of a motley and still enjoy yourself.
 Friends support you when you’re down, share your joy when you’re happy, and empty your purse when you accomplish.
 Friends fool around with you, discuss with you – from gossip to philosophy.
 Friends introduce you to new experiences, help you lose inhibition, motivate you to follow your heart – be it love or work.

 I’ve had a wonderful group of friends who’ve done all the above to me, and I owe a major chunk of my development to them.
-A few years down the line, I shall not remember the grades I managed to score, what will be remembered are moments that shaped me as a person, and those moments will invariably have been spent with friends.
-You need memories to live life by, and memories should have other people in them.
+A few years down the line, I won’t remember the grades I managed to score, what will be remembered are moments that shaped me as a person, and those moments will invariably have been spent with friends.
+You need memories to live life by, and memories are even better with people in them.

 Additionally, also make friends with some professors that you like.
-They might not fool around with you, but will be of great help and guidance when it comes to choosing your career.
+They might not fool around with you, but will be of great help and mentor you when it comes to choosing your career.
+There’s no substitute to having great mentors.
 Additionally, a lot of wisdom can be gained from friendly professors – wisdom which is often quirky, amusing and might apply to you directly.
 Also make friends with people in the administrative divisions, so that you can break free of the red tape and get your work done faster.

 7. Get along with people who are better than you

-There’s one thing one would do very well to realize as quickly as possible – that in almost any conceivable activity, there will be someone better than them.
+No matter how much of a superstar you were before getting into college, you would do well to realize as quickly as possible – that in almost any conceivable activity, there will be someone better than you.
 In a college like IITB, with so many talented and diverse people, a very essential lesson I learned was that of humility.
 Whatever high opinions of myself I might have had when I joined were shattered when I realized that there were people who could do a lot of things I was very bad at, or I couldn’t do at all.
-And I benefited a lot from having such an amazing peer group around me.
+And I benefited very much from having such an amazing peer group around me.
 By learning from people who did things better than me, I either got better myself, or realized where I was going wrong.
 Respecting others for what they’re worth is an important trait for dealing with people, and is also a quality learned simultaneously with humility.

 8. Keep your health in check